eac/ruby-dtracers/README.md

 Due to inaccurate return probes in Ruby (or perhaps bugs in this script) the output isn't 100% accurate.
 It does give a fairly good sense of the most heavily used code paths, and is a good guide for where to focus more accurate profiling methods (e.g. object allocations).

+## Tips
+* Often the biggest wins will come from reducing object allocations.
+* For applications, try to mimic your production environment as much as possible.
+This includes things like setting the correct log level, sending a couple warmup requests, and making sure your app isn't in some error state (like throwing a bunch of memcached errors).

 ## References
 * http://tenderlovemaking.com/2011/12/05/profiling-rails-startup-with-dtrace.html